Subtrajectory Clustering: Finding Set Covers for Set Systems of Subcurves: Introduction

 \section{Introduction}

-Many applications use recorded sequences of positions of moving objects, such as migrating animals, sports players, traffic.
-Other types of movement are also possible, such as in gesture analysis or eye tracking.
-Given the nature of the data aquisition, we usually model such trajectory data as piecewise linear curves in $\RR^d$.
-One particular question which has gotten much attention relates to clustering trajectory data; typically, one wishes to extract good representative curves that summarize the data well.
-This necessitates a notion of similarity to compare and evaluate simplified representations of curves.
-The Fr\'echet distance is one such measure, which in addition to geometric closeness also takes the flow of the curve into account; see the next section for the precise definition.
-In this paper, we consider the problem of covering an input curve with a small set of representative curves, where every portion of the input curve is similar to some representative under the Fr\'echet distance.
-Our main focus is to recast this problem in a set system framework and to study approximation algorithms for the corresponding set cover problem.
+Trajectories appear in many different applications in the form of recorded sequences of positions of moving objects.
+A trajectory is usually modelled as a piecewise linear curve by interpolating between two consecutive location measurements.
+Standard examples include trajectories of migrating animals, sports players on the field, and vehicles in traffic~\cite{acmsurvey20, su2020survey}.
+Other examples include time series data from sensor measurements tracking the movement of a hand for gesture analysis~\cite{Qiao2017RealtimeHG}, or the focal point of attention during eye tracking \cite{ holmqvist2011eye, duchowski2002breadth}.
+One particular question in trajectory analysis which has gotten much attention relates to clustering this type of data; typically, one wishes to extract patterns that summarize the data well.
+This necessitates a notion of similarity (or dissimilarity) to compare and evaluate simplified representations of curves.
+The Fr\'echet distance is one such measure, which in addition to geometric closeness also takes the flow of the curve into account; see Section~\ref{sec:prelims} for the precise definition.

-\paragraph{Related work.} There are a number of heuristic approaches for clustering trajectories \cite{Yuan2016} as well as more theoretical approaches based on similarity measures~\cite{sung2012} and relative homology~\cite{7487092}.
-The problem is often studied in a setting where each of the trajectories to be clustered is given as an immutable element of a specific metric space.
-In subtrajectory clustering, however, the goal is to find self-similarities within one long trajectory (see Figure~\ref{fig:soccer} for an example).
-To this end, we ask to find a suitable decomposition that splits the input trajectory into smaller subsections (subtrajectories) that can be clustered.
-Alternatively, we may ask for a covering instead of a decomposition by allowing subtrajectories to overlap each other.
-There are many different variants of subtrajectory clustering studied and heuristics have been proposed \cite{Gudmundsson2012,LeeHW07}.

-One of the earlier theoretical results for subtrajectory clustering under the Fr\'echet distance \cite{buchin2008,gudmundsson2015} focuses on finding one cluster of long subtrajectories that are similar to each other, optimizing different parameters.
-They also show that finding an optimal cluster is NP-complete.
-In subsequent work, the algorithmic techniques were shown to be useful for map construction \cite{BuchinMapConstruction17,BuchinMapConstruction20}.